 Montana Department of Natural Resources and Conservation, Montana Department of Agriculture, all National Forests in Montana, and Montana Fish Wildlife and Parks all strongly advise that firewood should be bought and used locally to prevent the spread of pests within the state, and to prevent pests from accidentally entering the state.
+Montana state parks also encourage campers to leave their wood at home and to buy locally when using state campgrounds.
 The Gallatin National Forest advises firewood cutting permittees to only cut and move beetle-killed pine that no longer has any needles attached to branches, to prevent the movement of mountain pine beetles.
 Many visitors to Montana live in areas under quarantine for pests such as emerald ash borer, gypsy moth, pine shoot beetle, and Asian longhorned beetle, and it is illegal to move any regulated items (most firewood is considered a regulated item) from quarantined zones out of those states and into Montana.
-This summary is accurate to the best of DMF staff abilities as of 8 January 2018.
+This summary is accurate to the best of DMF staff abilities as of 3 October 2019.

 Montana Web Resources:

 - Montana Department of Natural Resources and Conservation Don’t Move Firewood page

 - Gallatin National Forest: Mountain Pine Beetles and Firewood Permits alert (2013)

 - Missoula Montana KOA: Don’t Move Firewood information